jason-davey/studio/PLAYBOOK.md

     ```json
     {"headline":"Unlock Financial Peace of Mind","subHeadline":"(protecting your loved ones, always)","ctaText":"Get Protected Today"}
     ```
+    - **Tip:** Use the A/B Test Configurator tool (see section 4.3.1) to easily generate this JSON.
 5. Save the conditional value.

+### 4.3.1.
+Using the A/B Test Configurator Tool (Recommended)
+To simplify creating the JSON for your `heroConfig` variations, your application includes an **A/B Test Configurator tool**.

+1.  **Access the Tool:** Open your web browser and navigate to `/admin/ab-test-configurator` on your application's domain (e.g., `http://localhost:9002/admin/ab-test-configurator` if running locally, or `https://your-app-domain.com/admin/ab-test-configurator` if deployed).
+2.  **Fill in the Content:**
+    *   **Variant Name:** Give your variant a descriptive name (e.g., "Variant A - Bold Headline").
+This is for your reference.
+    *   **Headline:** Enter the main headline text for this variant.
+    *   **Sub-Headline:** Enter the supporting sub-headline text.
+    *   **Call to Action (CTA) Text:** Enter the text for the CTA button.
+3.  **Generate JSON:** Click the "Generate JSON" button.
+4.  **Copy JSON:** The tool will display the generated JSON string.
+Click the "Copy JSON" button.
+5.  **Paste in Firebase:** You can now paste this copied JSON string into the "Value" field for your `heroConfig` parameter in Firebase Remote Config (either as the default value or for a specific variant in an A/B test, as described in sections 4.2, 4.3, and 6.2).

+This tool helps ensure the JSON is correctly formatted and makes it easier for non-technical team members to prepare content for A/B tests.

 ### 4.4.
 Publish Changes
 - After defining your parameter and any initial values, click **"Publish changes"** in the Remote Config dashboard.
 Changes might take a few minutes to propagate.